 Method 3 uses software control.
-LD is maintained HIGH, and all DACs are updated when the master writes a 1 in bit 15 of any DAC register.
+LD is maintained HIGH, and all DACs are updated when the master writes a 1 in bit 15 and a 0 in bit 14 of any DAC register.
 The update will occur after receiving the 16-bit data for the currently-written register.